morshedian/wiki-converter/readme.md

 As for testing, it is done with junit5.

-For building the artifact, please check out the project and run the following command: mvn clean package
+For building the artifact, please check out the project and run the following command:<br/>
+mvn clean package<br/>
 Then in the target directory you can find a jar file and lib folder. these two must be together for the project to work.

-For running the project, after you have built it. navigate to the directory containing the jar file and lib folder. and execute the following command in the command propmpt: java -jar wiki-1.0-SNAPSHOjar <input-dir> <output-dir>
+For running the project, after you have built it. navigate to the directory containing the jar file and lib folder. and execute the following command in the command propmpt:<br/>
+java -jar wiki-1.0-SNAPSHOjar <input-dir> <output-dir><br/>
-for example:
+for example:<br/>
 java -jar wiki-1.0-SNAPSHOjar /home/mohammad/Desktop/bh/wiki/src/test/resources /home/mohammad/Desktop/bh